arashnm80/arashnm80.github.io/handbook/action.md

 ### Action Book
 Only write and take note of titles and key points.
 The main contents should be written as my actions in real life.

-### Real Work
-- **Porn vs. セックス: instead of enjoying watching other people's memories do it yourself and enjoy creating your own beautiful memories.**

 ### KIA
 killed in action. for most of my life this i have this thought: *i've never wanted wanted to be born*. so if i'm gonna stay and not leave yet, i want to give them hell and be KIA.